JuiceCreates/Portfolio-Web-Page/README.md

 # WBPFinal
  Web Based Programming FInal

+Change 8

+Updated about me with images, and started teh paragraphs about me

 Change 7

 Updated about me with less section.
 Index nested better.
 Removed links on About Me